vnguyendon/gw-config-apis/data/bot/catalogue/Actions.md

             }
         ]

-Example 4 - calling for a card made of 1 image only
+Example 4 - calling for a card made of 1 GIF only

     ...
       "Steps": [